kampersanda/elinor/elinor-cli/README.md

 +-------------+---------+
 ```

+If you set `--print-mode raw`, the tables will be printed in a tab-separated format,
+enabling you to copy and paste them into a spreadsheet.

 ### Example usage: comparing three systems

 If you want to compare the metrics of three (or more) systems, run: